graphql/dataloader/examples/SQL.md

 stores, it is still suited for SQL when queries remain simple.
 This example requests the entire row at a given `id`, however your usage may differ.

-This example uses the [sqlite3][] client which offers a `parallelize` method to further batch queries together.
-Another non-caching `DataLoader` utilizes this method to provide a similar API. `DataLoaders` can access other `DataLoaders`.

 ```js
 const DataLoader = require('dataloader')
 const sqlite3 = require('sqlite3')